joestubbs/coe379L-sp24/docs/unit04/hands_on_transformers.rst

     en_to_fr_translator = pipeline("translation_en_to_fr")

-This bit of code first looks up the default model for this task type and checks whether that model has already been downloaded to you huggingface cache directory.
+This bit of code first looks up the default model for this task type and checks whether that model has already been downloaded to your huggingface cache directory.
 If not, it downloads it to the cache directory and then instantiates the model.

 (Note that, by default, the huggingface cache directory is ``~/.cache/huggingface``, but you can